Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/MetricRegistry"

-Re-exports all named exports from the "effect/MetricRegistry" module as "MetricRegistry".
+Re-exports all named exports from the "effect/MetricRegistry" module as `MetricRegistry`.

 **Signature**